 The flip side: a few situations where staying on Free actively costs you money.

 You've crossed the break-even.
 The math is the math.
-If 20% of your monthly Printify base costs already exceeds $29, you're paying Printify more by staying on Free than you would by upgrading.
+If the compounded per-order discount you'd get from Premium already exceeds what you'd pay in subscription fees, you're paying Printify more by staying on Free than you would by upgrading. eCommerce CEO's 2026 review pegs this crossover at "around 15 to 20 orders per month" for most sellers.

 You need a sixth store.
 Hard limit.
 If you want to launch a sixth shop, Free can't do it.

 You're scaling apparel-heavy.
-T-shirts, hoodies, and sweatshirts hit break-even fast.
-If your store is apparel-first and you're growing, Premium usually pays back within a couple of months.
+T-shirts, hoodies, and sweatshirts have higher base costs, so the per-order discount is larger and Premium hits break-even faster.
+If your store is apparel-first and growing, Premium usually pays back quickly.

 You're frustrated by support response times.
 Premium's priority support meaningfully cuts wait time on issue resolution.
 At higher volume, every hour matters.

 A common mistake at the break-even point: tracking only the Premium fee against gross revenue.
-The real comparison is the fee against the compounded 20% you're not capturing on every order at your current volume.
+The real comparison is the subscription fee against the compounded per-order savings you're not capturing at your current volume.

 This is the kind of cost question that gets messy as you scale.
 The base cost lives in Printify's order data.
-The volume lives in your storefront export.
-Reconciling them by hand works at 20 orders/month and breaks at 200.
-A unified data warehouse pulling Printify, your storefront, and ad accounts into one set of order-level tables lets Victor (PodVector's AI operator for POD sellers) answer "does Premium still pay back this month?" against live data — in plain English.
+The volume lives in your storefront.
+Reconciling them by hand works at low order counts and breaks at scale.
+Victor — PodVector's AI operator for POD sellers on Shopify — connects Printify and your storefront data into one live warehouse and can answer "does Premium still pay back this month?" against your actual order data, in plain English, with your approval before any action is taken.
+See how PodVector works for POD sellers and what gross profit means in print-on-demand for the margin context that makes this calculation meaningful.

 The free plan is one tier in Printify's broader pricing structure.
-For context across the whole stack, here's where each related article lives in our Printify topic hub.
+For context across the whole stack, here's where each related article lives in our complete Printify guide for POD sellers.

-For external context, eCommerce CEO's 2026 Printify pricing breakdown gives a third-party take with similar break-even framing.
+For external context, eCommerce CEO's 2026 Printify pricing breakdown gives a thorough third-party take including the February 2026 price increase and updated break-even framing.

 FAQs